RalfStehle/Lukas/README.md

 ## Extensions and Contributions

 Feel welcome to contribute to the application.
 Just create an issued and provide a pull request.

-Possible exensions are.
+Possible exensions are...

 * Support for color and distance sensor: 88007, e.g. to stop a train automatically when a color is detected.
 * Duplo Base Train (almost same protocol, also supports color sensor and can play sounds)